Zoo Regions

 Big Sky Country

-From the Mississippi River to the foothills of the Rocky Mountains is a region as varied in its geography as it is in its wildlife.
+From the Mississippi River to the foothills of the Rocky Mountains, discover a region that features some of the coolest animals that are just as varied as the geography.
 Broad expanses of flat land give way to grasses, wildflowers, and a few widely spaced trees.
+All animals in this region adapt to quickly changing weather patterns and climate.
 Prairie dogs dig burrows for shelter, which provide refuge for many other species.
 Pronghorn and elk live in herds, providing safety in number and, in the higher country, mountain lions range widely in search of prey.

 Northlands Northlands icon